 - Other information about your immigration to Canada

-COPR is an important piece of document.
+COPR is an essential piece of document.
 You may need it from time to time for matters such as receiving a Social Insurance Number (SIN), applying for a PR card and Canadian Citizenship.
 Consequently, make sure to keep it safe.
-Of course, the date on a COPR is the date you officially become a permanent resident of Canada.
+Of course, the date on a COPR is when you officially become a permanent resident of Canada.

 Who may flagpole for landing?

-If you have not received these document(s), do not flagpole for landing.
+Do not flagpole for landing if you have not received these document(s).
 If unqualified, you could face one of the following problems:

 - The officer allows you to enter Canada but does not land you